TobiasWehrum/unity-utilities/Singleton/README.md

 # SingletonMonoBehaviour and PersistentSingletonMonoBehaviour

-SingletonMonoBehaviour can be used to provide static access to single instances like an EntityManager easily from anywhere in the code without any relevant performance hit.
+SingletonMonoBehaviour can be used to provide static access to single instances like an EntityManager easily from anywhere in the code.

 PersistentSingletonMonoBehaviour also provides static instance, but additionally marks the object with [`DontDestroyOnLoad`](http://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html).
-That is useful for objects like a MusicManager that should continue playing when switching levels, or a PlayerData singleton that carries the name and statistics of a player between scenes.
+That is useful for objects like a MusicManager that should continue playing even when switching levels, or a PlayerData singleton that carries the name and statistics of a player between scenes.

+## A word of caution

+Note that the Singleton pattern has quite a few shortcomings.
+For example, the instance binding is hardwired in the code, which makes providing an alternative implementation for testing impossible.
+Unless you are using this for a prototype like a jam game, you might considering using a framework like [Zenject](https://github.com/modesttree/Zenject) or [StrangeIoC](http://strangeioc.github.io/strangeioc) instead.

 ## Examples

+### SingletonEntityManager

 If the following component is added on a game object in the scene, it could be accessed from anywhere via `SingletonEntityManager.Instance`, e.g.: `SingletonEntityManager.Instance.AddEntity(newEntity);`.
 This is available even before its `SingletonEntityManager.Awake()` is called.